15 Largest Employers in The UK in 2024

 It was originally a goldsmith banking business.

-James Barclays, after whom the bank is named, was not the founder of the original business but joined the establishment later in 1746.
+James Barclays, named after the bank, was not the founder of the original business but joined the establishment in 1746.
 (Source: Wikipedia)

-Barclays is present in more than 40 countries in the world and is the 5th largest bank in Europe by assets.
+Barclays is present in more than 40 countries and is the 5th largest bank in Europe by assets.
 (Source: Barclays)

 Linde